169th CES firefighters conduct structure fire training in Japan

 |0

-This work, 169th CES firefighters conduct structure fire training in Japan, by SMSgt Caycee Watson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 169th CES firefighters conduct structure fire training in Japan [Image 3 of 3], by SMSgt Caycee Watson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.